viblo/pymunk/README.txt

     (like /my_python_scripts/yourgame/pymunk).
 The chipmunk binary library
     is located in the pymunk folder.

-    One easy way to get started is to check out the examples/ directory, and run 'python demo_contact.py' and so on, and see what it does :)
+    The easy way to get started is to check out the examples/ directory, and run 'python demo_contact.py' and so on, and see what it does :)
     (Note: you will have to place /pymunk in the examples directory if you dont install pymunk to site-packages)